 People who struggle with mental health issues are perhaps the most isolated social group.
 Depression can cause people to isolate themselves.
 Also, isolation is common among those with bipolar disorder.
 A person can isolate themselves from others; or worse, the society inflicts isolation on the person with mental illness.

-An individual struggling with depression wants someone whom they can trust and talk to, and not feel judged about their situation.
-Someone showing perseverance will start to build relationship with that individual and start to give them feeling of belonging again and that they are a part of the group.
+An individual struggling with depression want someone whom they can trust and talk to, and not feel judged about their situation.
+Someone showing perseverance will start to build relationship with that individual and start to give the feeling of belonging again and that they are a part of the group.